ChrisKurz/NRF54L15/nfc_use_nfc_pins_as_regular_gpio/README.md

     SYS_INIT(disable_nfc_pins_early, PRE_KERNEL_1, 0);

-> __Important Notes:__
+## __Important Notes__
-> - When <code>PADCONFIG.ENABLE</code> is set to Disabled, the NFC protection circuit is also disabled, so the chip will __not__ be protected against strong NFC fields if an NFC antenna is connected.
+ - When <code>PADCONFIG.ENABLE</code> is set to Disabled, the NFC protection circuit is also disabled, so the chip will __not__ be protected against strong NFC fields if an NFC antenna is connected.
-> - The NFC pins have __higher pin capacitance__ and some __leakage current__ between them when used as GPIOs and driven to different logical values.
+ - The NFC pins have __higher pin capacitance__ and some __leakage current__ between them when used as GPIOs and driven to different logical values.
 To save power, set both pins to the same logical value before entering power-saving modes.
-> - If using the nRF54L15 DK hardware, you also need to move the 0 Ω resistors from R21/R22 to R33/R34.
+ - If using the nRF54L15 DK hardware, you also need to move the 0 Ω resistors from R21/R22 to R33/R34.